magnacore/Productivity-Tools/Linux/xonsh/README.md

 ```

 `~/.local/bin` *is* this folder.
 Editing a program here changes the command that
 runs, immediately — no copy, no build step, no way to be out of date.
-It also means
+Checking out a
+feature branch is therefore how you try it: everything picks it up at once.
+The other
-a broken file in this tree is a broken command on the system, so keep the tree
+side of that is that a broken file here is a broken command on the system, so run
-working and do experiments in a `git worktree`.
+`./check.sh` after any bulk edit.

 Linking the directory rather than each file also settles `#:include` for free.
 Include paths resolve relative to the **entry file's own directory**, so a